DataDog/integrations-core/CONTRIBUTING.md

 ## Submitting issues

+* If you have a feature request, you should [contact support][3] so the request can be properly tracked.
 * If you think you've found an issue, please search the [Troubleshooting][1] section of our [Knowledge base][2] to see if it's known.
 * If you can't find anything useful, please contact our [support][3] and